Coming Soon: SPR Merch Digital Store

 CalVTP Question & Answer Webinar

-Wednesday, November 9, 2022 from 10:00am - 12:00pm
+November 9th, 2022, 10:00am - 12:00pm

 In this interactive webinar, a panel of three forestry and fuels management specialists answered pre-identified California Vegetation Treatment Program (CalVTP) questions.

 Submissions were scored internally to ensure that high quality questions with varying complexities and geographic areas are answered for the benefit of all webinar attendees.
-You may choose to have your questions addressed anonymously during the webinar.
-A recording of the webinar will be posted here by November 18.

 Webinar Agenda

-Time agenda item
+Time item

 Shannon Johnson and Jon Fitch: CalVTP Overview